alexpiper/taxreturn/README.md

 sequences and formatting them into training sets compatible with popular taxonomic classifiers used for metabarcoding and marker gene analysis.

+**This package is still in development and many functions are likely to change**

 ## Installation

 This package is still in development and not yet available on CRAN.
 You